agenteo/agenteo.github.com/source/_posts/2016-01-11-create-dependency-structures-with-local-ruby-gems.md

 end
 {% endhighlight %}

 run `bundle` and then run `rspec --init` to setup the automated tests.
-The full code is in [GitHub commit](https://github.com/agenteo/gem_dependency_structure/commit/9783895ede66b8516d746dd404493ae361be7d22).
+The full code is in [this GitHub commit](https://github.com/agenteo/gem_dependency_structure/commit/9783895ede66b8516d746dd404493ae361be7d22).

+Here's our script triggering some `health_plan` class behaviour:

 {% highlight ruby %}
 require 'health_plan'